ucan-wg/invocation/README.md

 #### Expiration
 [Expiration]: #expiration

-The OPTIONAL field `exp` defines when the Invocation SHOULD time out.
+The REQUIRED field `exp` defines when the Invocation SHOULD time out.
 This is both expressive (defines a timeout, which is a best practice), and prevents replays.

 #### Issued At
 [Issued At]: #issued-at